-You should consider carefully the following risks and uncertainties when reading this Annual Report.
-If any of the following risks occur our business, financial condition and results of operations could be materially and adversely Although we believe that we have identified and discussed below the key risk factors affecting our business, there may be additional risks and uncertainties that are not presently known or that are not currently believed to be significant that may adversely affect our performance or financial condition. affected.
+You should consider carefully the following risks and uncertainties when reading this Annual Report on Form 10-K, as well as the other information contained herein, including our audited consolidated financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operation."
+If any of the following risks occur our business, financial condition and results of operations could be materially and adversely affected.
+Although we believe that we have identified and discussed below the key risk factors affecting our business, there may be additional risks and uncertainties that are not presently known or that are not currently believed to be significant that may adversely affect our performance or financial condition.
 In that event, the trading price of our common stock could decline.